 Add in a sweet title and some textboxes with labels and now we are talking about one heavy-lifting data visualization.
 Check out a recent report by OHA that uses dumbbell dot plots (I consulted on the design).

-AND DUDES!
+AND FOLKS!
 This is a great example of choosing a graph type that is appropriate to the data.
 Dot plots are awesome for showing comparisons between two (or sometimes more) points.
 This would score a 2 on the Data Visualization Checklist item “The type of graph is appropriate for data.”

 This is a very early draft of a section now in my latest book, Effective Data Visualization.
 It has loads of advice on the best chart type to use and how to make it in Excel.
 Video help is available at the Academy and in our Graph Guides program.